epsil/spotgen/README.md

 Library
 -------

-The generator is also available as a library, which can be utilized by another project.
-To install it in the project's `node_modules/` folder:
+The generator is also available as a library which can be utilized by your own project.
+To install it in your project's `node_modules/` folder:

     npm install --save spotgen